-John Priscu co-authored breakthrough paper on WISSARD's discovery of the first direct evidence of life in subglacial lakes in Antarctica.
+John Priscu co-authored a breakthrough paper on WISSARD's discovery of the first direct evidence of life in subglacial lakes in Antarctica.
 The paper was published in the August 21, 2014 edition of Nature.
 Various news sources across the country published reports, and CBC's (Canada) radio science program featured an interview with Priscu.
-Priscu was also awarded the Edward O. Wilson Biodiversity Perry Miller joined the Technology Pioneer Award for his contributions to science.
+Priscu was also awarded the Edward O. Wilson Biodiversity Technology Pioneer Award for his contributions to science.